 - Toxic megacolon, a very serious condition in which the colon quickly enlarges due to severe inflammation

-What is elective surgery for inflammatory bowel disease?
+What is elective surgery for IBD?

-Other types of surgeries for IBD are elective, when means that surgery may be recommended by health care providers, but the patient makes a choice about when and whether or not to have it.2,3 This can happen when medication or combinations of medications are not effective enough in controlling a person’s symptoms, or when a medication that used to work well is not working anymore.
+Other types of surgeries for IBD are elective, which means that surgery may be recommended by doctors but the patient makes a choice about when and whether or not to have it.2,3 This can happen when medication or combinations of medications are not effective enough in controlling a person’s symptoms, or when a medication that used to work well is not working anymore.
 In other cases, the medication(s) may be working but their side effects are too severe or dangerous.
 For those people with IBD in those situations, certain types of surgeries can be considered as a way to reduce symptoms and improve their quality of life.

 The most common types of surgeries used to treat IBD include:2